lunohodov/monarch/README.md

 Another issue is that data migration files tend to stay in `db/migrate` for posterity.
 As a result, they will run whenever a developer sets up their local development environment.
 This is unnecessary for a pristine database.
-Especially when there are [scripts][2] to seed the correct data.
+Especially when there are [scripts][seed-scripts] to seed the correct data.

 The purpose of `monarch_migrate` is to solve the above issues by separating data from schema migrations.

 It is assumed that:

-- You run data migrations *only* on production and rely on seed [scripts][2] i.e. `dev:prime` for local development.
+- You run data migrations *only* on production and rely on seed [scripts][seed-scripts] i.e. `dev:prime` for local development.
 - You run data migrations manually.
 - You want to test your data migrations in a thorough and automated manner.